NatronGitHub/Natron/Documentation/source/plugins/fr.inria.built-in.Read.rst

 Read node
 =========

-*This documentation is for version 1.0 of Read.*
+*This documentation is for version 1.0 of Read (fr.inria.built-in.Read).*

 Description
 -----------